viniciusenari/Q-Learning-and-SARSA-Mountain-Car-v0/README.md

 ## Comparison

 ![Q-learning vs. Sarsa](Q-learning_vs_Sarsa.jpg)
 Q-learning and SARSA have a very similar performance in terms of how much they learn at each episode, which is expected given that both are utilizing the same hyperparameters and policy.
-SARSA seems to be a little more consistent, given Q-Learning obtains rewards that are less than -200 more often, even after training for more than 50000 episodes.
+SARSA seems to be a little more consistent, given that Q-Learning still obtains rewards that are less than -200 sometimesafter training for more than 50000 episodes.

 ## References
 OpenAI. (n.d.).
 MountainCar-v0.
 Retrieved from https://gym.openai.com/envs/MountainCar-v0/